-Welcome to the NEW South Coast Biosciences Doctoral Training Partnership (SoCoBio DTP).
+Welcome to the South Coast Biosciences Doctoral Training Partnership (SoCoBio DTP).
 This is a Biotechnology and Biological Sciences Research Council (BBSRC) funded Doctoral Training Partnership offering a broad, 4-year research training programme which provides students with the skills they need to develop into future bioscience leaders in academia or in industry.

 SoCoBio is a collaboration between four south coast universities and a specialist institution who have notable strengths in the biosciences and institutional strategies that focus on delivering regional, national and international impact.